realadammatthew/hire-adam-steinberger/hire-adam-steinberger-nextjs/src/content/articles/what-is-ai-really.md

 audioFile: "01-what-is-ai-really.wav"
 ---

-# Artificial Intelligence: What Is It, Really?

-Artificial Intelligence is one of those terms we hear everywhere — on news headlines, in product pitches, and maybe even in your latest smartphone update.
+**Artificial Intelligence is one of those terms we hear everywhere** — on news headlines, in product pitches, and maybe even in your latest smartphone update.
 But despite all the buzz, many people aren't quite sure what AI actually is.
 Is it a thinking machine?
 A robot army?
 A superintelligent overlord?
 Or just a fancy calculator?

-Your browser does not support the audio element.

 Let's cut through the noise.